ndd7xv/advent-of-gode-2022/README.md

  - Early days were just learning syntax and how to use external libraries (and realizing Go doesn't have built in sets/stacks)
  - Day 7 is when I created a tree and is really the first time implemented a sort of class like thing in Go
  - Day 11 was interesting; learned structs generally copy when being assigned to another variable or looping with the `range` keyword; to avoid this, we can use `&` and index into the array with a traditional loop, respectively.
 Also learned that closures are a thing
+ - AoC 2022 started to have hands day 16; my part 1 code didn't even work on the example but gave me the right answer